 The scheme at the end of the 2nd quarter 2019 stretches from Goolwa to Formby Bay with 97 spots adopted out.
 Check the latest stats on our infographic.

-After being declared a National Surfing Reserve in May 2016, the Mid Coast Surfing Reserve committee have introduced a new scheme where members of the local community can look after individual surf breaks along the reserve.
+After being declared a Regional Surfing Reserve in May 2016, the Mid Coast Surfing Reserve Steering Committee continues to support ways where members of the local community can look after individual surf breaks along the reserve.

-The ‘Adopt a Surf Break’ initiative is seeking volunteers to undertake basic cleaning and maintenance adjacent to each break including picking up litter, reporting damaged equipment and emptying ‘butt bins’ created especially for the Surfing Reserve.
+The ‘Adopt a Surf Break’ initiative encourages volunteers to undertake basic cleaning and maintenance adjacent to each break including picking up litter, reporting damaged equipment and emptying ‘butt bins’ created especially for the Surfing Reserve.

-“Discarded cigarette butts form a large percentage of litter along the Mid Coast, and a stiff easterly wind blows them into our ocean”, says Mid Coast Surfing Reserve committee member Chris Lemar.
+“Discarded cigarette butts form a large percentage of litter along the Mid Coast, and a stiff easterly wind blows them into our ocean”, says Mid Coast Surfing Reserve Steering Committee member, Chris Lemar.

-For more information, get in contact with the Mid Coast Surfing Reserve committee via Facebook page or through the ‘Contact Us’ section of this website.
+For more information or to get involved, get in contact with ‘Adopt a Spot Scheme coordinators via their Facebook page or through the Mid Coast Surfing Reserve Committee via Facebook or through the ‘Contact Us’ section of this website.